Cyfrin/foundry-full-course-cu/README.md

 *This repo is a work in progress*

-# Blockchain Developer, Smart Contract, & Solidity Course - Beginner to Expert ULTIMATE Course | Foundry Edition 2023
+# Blockchain Developer, Smart Contract, & Solidity Course - Powered By AI - Beginner to Expert Course | Foundry Edition 2023

-Welcome to the repository for the Blockchain Developer, Smart Contract, & Solidity Course - Beginner to Expert ULTIMATE Course | Foundry Edition 2023
+Welcome to the repository for the Blockchain Developer, Smart Contract, & Solidity Course - Powered By AI - Beginner to Expert Course | Foundry Edition 2023

 *Video coming soon...*